woonetwork/oft/README.md

 # OFT
-OFT of WOO token by LayerZeroV2
+OFT of WOO token with LayerZeroV2